Diagnostic Ultrasound › Paediatric Ultrasound

 It is recommended to check with your paediatrician whether an ultrasound, or any other test is indicated for your child's problem.
 Your paediatrician is also the best specialist to tell you what treatment and follow up is needed depending on the test findings.
 Your radiologist will inform you of the findings of the scan immediately, but will also send a copy of your results to your paediatrician to allow them to prepare a course of action.

-PREPARATION REQUIRED FOR AN ABDOMINAL ULTRASOUND
+PREPARATION REQUIRED FOR PAEDIATRIC ULTRASOUND

 No preparation is usually required for paediatric ultrasounds.